School Psychology

 Admissions

-These courses represent core foundational knowledge in Educational Psychology
+These courses provide core knowledge in Educational Psychology:

 - EDP 480C.6 Statistical Analysis for Experimental Data

-- EDP 381C.2 Research Design & Methods for Psych and Education (or alternative approved by Adviser)
+- EDP 381C.2 Research Design & Methods for Psych and Education (or approved alternative)

 - EDP 382D Psychology of Learning